tweag/cardano-peras/docs/weekly-updates.md

 # Weekly status updates

+## 2025-09-26

+ - Prepared for the demo on 2025-09-29, see the "Peras" channel on the IOG Discord for how to join.

+   In particular, we packaged a self-contained testnet for showcasing weighted chain selection and related features https://github.com/tweag/cardano-peras/pull/132

+ - Merged the first purely Peras-related PR after addressing review comments by the IOG Consensus team. https://github.com/IntersectMBO/ouroboros-consensus/pull/1673

+ - Submitted the PerasCertDB for review by the IOG Consensus team. https://github.com/IntersectMBO/ouroboros-consensus/pull/1674

+ - Registered PerasVoteDiffusion as a mini-protocol. https://github.com/IntersectMBO/ouroboros-network/pull/5201

 ## 2025-09-19

  - Started to develop tooling to graphically showcase certificate diffusion and weighted chain selection in a custom testnet. https://github.com/tweag/cardano-peras/issues/115